tchiotludo/akhq/README.md

 #### Configuration Bootstrap

-> It is necessary to compile AKHQ to integrate the Strimzi libraries.
+> It's not necessary to compile AKHQ to integrate the Strimzi libraries.
 > Since the libs will be included on the final image !

  You must configure AKHQ through the application.yml file.